vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 ### How the threshold duration is used

-If I don't clear the threshold duration on my first attempt, I continue to do attempts (total odd number of attempts) until the median is the threshold duration or more.
-I try up to 9 attempts (so I could stop at 3, 5, 7, or 9 attempts).
+If I don't clear the threshold duration on my first attempt, I continue to do attempts until I clear the threshold on any attempt.
+The maximum number of attempts is 5.

+NOTE: Prior to 2024-11-19, I was using the median across attempts rather than the maximum.
+With the significantly increased threshold, using the maximum makes sense and helps make sure I don't end up spending several minutes on this exercise.
+The median made sense in the past when the threshold was lower.

 ### Full retry

-If I fail the full iteration, i.e., even after 9 attempts, I do not have a median of 40 seconds (with threshold adjustment as needed) or higher, this is likely due to temporary stability issues.
+If I fail the full iteration, i.e., even after 5 attempts, I do not clear the threshold, this is likely due to temporary stability issues.
 The most common reason is sleepy or trembling legs; this could be due to ambient cold temperatures or having been seated too long.

 In such a case, I should stand *with my eyes open* for up to two minutes (i.e., either a full two minutes or however long I can stand)